smatechnologies/azure-storage-java/docs/azure-storage.md

 --------- | -----------
 **-t**  | Value is **filedelete**
 **-cn** | Required field for filedelete and consists of the name of the container to delete files from.
 Supports wild cards (? and *).
+**-cp** | Optional field for filedelete and consists of the folder where the file resides within the container.
-**-fn** | Required field for filedelete and consists of the name of the file to delete.
+**-cf** | Required field for filedelete and consists of the name of the file to delete.
 Supports wild cards (? and *).

 Usage
 ```
-AzureStorage.exe -sa MY_ACCOUNT -t filedelete -cn * -fn MY_FILE???
+AzureStorage.exe -sa MY_ACCOUNT -t filedelete -cp test/files -cn * -cf MY_FILE???
 ```
 ### filedownload
 Can be used to download files from a container within the storage account.
 The files are downloaded to locations relative to the azure-storage connector installation.
-Before downloading files, the files must not exist in the target directoy.
+Before downloading files, the files must not exist in the target directory.
+When container and local filename definitions are provided, wild cards are not supported.

 Arguments | Description
 --------- | -----------
 **-t**  | Value is **filedownload**
 **-cn** | Required field for filedownload and consists of the name of the container to download files from.
+**-cp** | Optional field for filedownload and consists of the folder where the file(s) resides within the container.
 **-fn** | Required field for filedownload and consists of the name of the file(s) to download.
 Supports wild cards (? and *).
 **-di** | Required field for filedownload and consists of the full path of the directory to download the files to.
+**-lf** | Optional field for filedownload and consists of the name of the target file.
+When this option is used, wild cards are not supported.

 Usage
 ```
+AzureStorage.exe -sa MY_ACCOUNT -t filedownload -cn MY_CONTAINER -cn MY_FILE??? -di c:\DOWNLOAD\MY_DIRECTORY
-AzureStorage.exe -sa MY_ACCOUNT -t filedownload -cn MY_CONTAINER -fn MY_FILE??? -di c:\DOWNLOAD\MY_DIRECTORY
+AzureStorage.exe -sa MY_ACCOUNT -t filedownload -cn MY_CONTAINER -cp test -cf MY_FILE??? -di c:\DOWNLOAD\MY_DIRECTORY
+AzureStorage.exe -sa MY_ACCOUNT -t filedownload -cn MY_CONTAINER -cp test -cf MY_FILE.dat -di c:\DOWNLOAD\MY_DIRECTORY -lf MYFILE.dat
 ```
 ### filelist
 Can be used to list files within containers within the storage account.